 “No one ever said Doritos made them sick.
 Look on the package.
 There’s MSG.” — David Chang.

-I would have loved if the food science segment had continued, alas David had to get back to the mouth-watering cuisine.
+I would have loved if the food science segment had continued; alas David had to get back to the mouth-watering cuisine.
 Nevertheless, I’m going to pick-up where he and Mosby left off.

 In 2008, when I was undergoing tests to find out if I had celiac disease or a gluten allergy; I came across statements saying that MSG is made from or contains gluten.
 That’s not true.
 To quote the FDA, “No—glutamate or glutamic acid has nothing to do with gluten.”
 Thankful there are now several articles and celiac forum posts dispelling this misinformation.6

-Then, where does MSG come from?
+Yet, where does MSG come from?
 In Asia, MSG is derived from beets, sugar cane, tapioca and sometimes molasses.
 However, in the United States, it’s extracted from corn.
 If you have a corn allergy, you shouldn’t eat MSG, because it could trigger a reaction.
 It’s on a very long list of the foods and additives that a person with a corn allergy should avoid.

 Also, corn-based ingredients are found in non-food items such as shampoo, toothpaste, IV solutions, medications, vitamins, cosmetics, dishwashing liquid, clothing, paint, plastics and pet food.
-Cornstarch, for example, is used in cooking but it’s also in disposable diapers and adhesives.
+Cornstarch, for example, is used in cooking, but it’s also in disposable diapers and adhesives.
 Living with a corn allergy is very complicated.
 (I’d know.
-Yes, David, I’ve gotten very sick from eating a bag a Doritos.)
+And, Yes, David, I’ve gotten very sick from eating a bag a Doritos.)

 If you suspect, that you have a food allergy, please make an appointment to see your doctor, who can refer you to an allergist (a doctor who specializes in food allergies).

 In addition, it’s helpful to keep a food diary to track of any reactions.